memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

-We will focus on processing real-time movie ratings that are streamed through MovieLens Kafka stream from the [Awesome Data Stream](https://awesomedata.stream/#/movielens) in order to generate movie recommendations using Memgraph and the Cypher query language.
+We will focus on processing real-time movie ratings that are streamed through MovieLens Kafka stream from the [Awesome Data Stream](https://awesomedata.stream/#/movielens) using Memgraph and the Cypher query language.

 ## Prerequisites